relevant-ai/RelevantCardsDocumentation/README.md

 ### `yql`

-YQL is a powerful query language powered by Yahoo ([click here for YQL reference](https://developer.yahoo.com/yql)) that allows you to gather data accross the web.
+YQL is a powerful query language powered by Yahoo ([click here for YQL reference](https://developer.yahoo.com/yql)) that allows you to gather data across the web.
 You can make YQL calls through REL using the `yql` function.
 For example;

 ```swift
 let a = yql("select * from html where url='https://news.ycombinator.com' and xpath='//a'") // Produces an object with information about all links on https://news.ycombinator.com